kerufu/Facial_expression_recognition/readme.md

 2. Didn't find paper/blog about smoothing label with Wasserstein loss
 2. More information loss without auto encoder architecture

+All models are trained for 50 epoches.

 For full size model: 65% acc

 For scaled_down model: Keep only 2 small conv2d layer in encoder.
 The model and settings are in branch "scale_down_model".

-The model is trained for 50 epoches.

 50.2% Acc without support modules.
 Significantly overfitting very soon and degenerate to around 41% Acc.